erikeldridge/app-quality-cookbook/tools/unix.md

 ## Motivation

-Unix and Linux are widely used
+Unix and the Unix-like Linux are widely used

+For example, Mac OS X is a Unix operating system, and web servers commonly use a Linux OS.

 ## Goals